 The internal audit function adopts a risk-based approach and prepares its audit strategies and plans for Audit Committee's approval prior to execution of internal audit assessments.
-Internal audit reviews the internal controls in the key activities of the Group's businesses.

-The internal audit team, outsourced to an independent consulting firm, assesses the adequacy and integrity of the internal control system and report to the Audit Committee on findings and recommendations for improvement.
-Internal audit also reviews the extent to which its recommendations have been accepted and implemented by the Management.
+The internal audit function is outsourced to an independent consulting firm who assesses the adequacy and effectiveness of the internal control system and report to the Audit Committee on findings and recommendations for improvement.
+Internal audit also reviews the extent to which its recommendations have been implemented by the Management.
 Audit Committee reviews internal audit reports and management responses thereto and ensures significant findings especially control deficiencies are adequately addressed and rectified by Management of the operating units concern.